lindsay-stevens/openclinica_sqldatamart/test/readme.md

 # Tests

 ## Introduction
-At the moment this is a relatively rudimentary test, in that it's only at the level of "did I substantially break it" rather than any specific pass/fail conditions.
+At the moment this is mostly a relatively rudimentary test at the level of "did I substantially break it" rather than a suite of specific pass/fail conditions.

 The test process will do the following: